I Still Believe in You (Vince Gill song): Music video

-The music video was filmed in Joliet, Illinois at the Rialto Square Theatre.
+The music video was filmed at the Rialto Square Theatre in Joliet, Illinois.
 The video was directed by John Lloyd Miller and premiered in mid-1992.
 It shows Gill singing on stage with a microphone while seated to an empty auditorium.
 Before the music begins, as Gill is walking into the theater, the sound of paparazzi can be heard in the background.
 It ends with Vince leaving the theater, his image disappearing before the screen fades to black.